Johanna Arias

 Your role in one sentence: I strive to achieve the Campaign’s mission to influence higher education policies to improve student success in the State of California by strategically leading and managing events that engage key policy influencers and implementers.

-When I am not at work helping students get to and succeed in college I am… listening to music, going to concerts, spending time with my family, and going out for an iced coffee or Thai tea!
+When I am not at work helping students get to and succeed in college I am… listening to music, reading, going to concerts, spending time with my family, and going out for an iced coffee or Thai tea!

 If not higher education then what cause?
 Promoting immigration reform that stops the separation of families, supporting immigrant integration programs, and reducing the cost of American Naturalization.